zayl97/Contact_Form/README.md

 ### Backend

-To see how the backend works, please visit [Controller](https://github.com/zayl97/Contact_Form/tree/main/controllers) repo.
+To see how the backend works, please visit [Controller](https://github.com/zayl97/Contact_Form/tree/main/controllers) section.

 ### Frontend

-To see the main part of the app, please visit [Contact Form](https://github.com/zayl97/Contact_Form/tree/main/contact-form)
+To see the main part of the app, please visit [Contact Form](https://github.com/zayl97/Contact_Form/tree/main/contact-form) section.

 ## Disclaimer